Netflix/atlas/atlas-wiki/src/main/resources/examples/Multi-Y.md

 ## Palettes

-By default, all lines on a given axis will get the same color.
-That color will also get used to render the axis.
+The color of the first line on an axis will get used as the color of the axis.
 The intention is to make it easy to understand which axis a line is associated with and in an image dynamic clues like hover cannot be used.
 Generally it is recommended to only have one line per axis when using multi-Y. Example:

 /api/v1/graph?e=2012-01-01T00:00&q=name,sps,:eq,(,nf.cluster,),:by,minuteOfHour,:time,1,:axis&l=0

-Though it should be avoided, a [color palette](Color-Palettes) can be specified for a specific axis so lines will get different colors, e.g., the graph below sets the palette for each axis to use shades of red/blue:
+Though we recommend not using more than one line per axis with multi-Y, a [color palette](Color-Palettes) can be specified for a specific axis.
+This can be used to select shades of a color for an axis so it is still easy to visually associate which axis a line belongs to:

 /api/v1/graph?e=2012-01-01T00:00&q=name,sps,:eq,(,nf.cluster,),:by,:stack,minuteOfHour,:time,1,:axis&l=0&palette.0=reds&palette.1=blues